A Simple, Science-Backed Routine: Cleanse → Hydrate → Protect

 Your skin faces a constant assault of pollutants, oil buildup, and blue light exposure throughout the day.
 Cleansing at night removes this buildup and restores your skin’s balance.

-Dermatology experts emphasize that gentle, non-alkaline cleansers are essential for preserving hydration and reducing inflammation in the skin barrier (Schachner et al., 2021).
+Why it matters: Dermatology experts emphasize that gentle, non-alkaline cleansers preserve hydration and reduce inflammation in the skin barrier (Schachner et al., 2021).
+Daily cleansing prevents clogged pores, dullness, and premature aging (Laopanupong, 2021).

 Rejuvaskin Tip: